How to Structure a Medical CV

 GMC Registration

-Include your GMC registration number as well as your current license status.
+Include your GMC registration number, the date you achieved this, and your current license status.

 PLAB or Postgraduate Qualification